chntllh/dotfiles/ags/notes/Webview.md

-# Using an animated svg for image
+# Using an animated svg/gif for image

 ## Using astalify to make a custom WebView widget